andrevdh/proxy-cms-demo/README.md

 - Dockerrun.aws.json.template (used for Elastic Beanstalk deployments via DockerHub and S3)

 ## CircleCI - Continuous Integration and Deployment
-The project comes with a circle.yml file and additional build scripts to do full unit testing and deployment into AWS Elastic Beanstalk applications and environments
+The project comes with a circle.yml file and additional build scripts to do full unit testing and deployment into AWS Elastic Beanstalk applications and environments.

 ## Git Integration